-- For your ArcGIS Enterprise portal to function, it must be the same version as the hosting server and the hosting server must be the same version as ArcGIS Data Store.
+- For the ArcGIS Enterprise portal to function, it must be the same version as the hosting server and the hosting server must be the same version as ArcGIS Data Store.
 You also need to reinstall your ArcGIS Web Adaptor instances to the same version as ArcGIS Server.

-- If you are using a federated ArcGIS GeoEvent Server site, stop the ArcGIS GeoEvent Server service on all machines before you upgrade ArcGIS Server.
+- If portal has a federated ArcGIS GeoEvent Server site, stop the ArcGIS GeoEvent Server service on all machines before you upgrade ArcGIS Server.